kumahq/kuma-website/docs/docs/0.4.0/installation/debian.md

 ### 4. Quickstart

 Congratulations!
-You have successfully installed Kuma on Debian.
-In order to start using Kuma, it's time to check out the  quickstart guide for Universal deployments.
+You have successfully installed Kuma on Debian 🚀.

+In order to start using Kuma, it's time to check out the [quickstart guide for Universal](/docs/0.4.0/quickstart/universal/) deployments.